 This difference is due to the way the paper is made.
 Uncoated paper is made purely from paper pulp with no coating.
-Paper pulp is much lighter than the material used to create a gloss finish, and so much more pulp is used to create a square metre sheet of uncoated paper - making it thicker and more rigid.
+Paper pulp is much lighter than the material used to create a gloss finish, therefore much more pulp is used to create a square meter sheet of uncoated paper making it thicker and more rigid.

-Coated paper, however, has a covering of a clay-like substance applied to the surface of the paper.
-This coating is very heavy so paper manufactures use much less pulp and a thin layer of coating to make a sheet, so it’s thinner and flimsier than an equivalent uncoated sheet.
+Coated paper however has a covering of a clay like substance applied to the surface of the paper.
+This coating is very heavy so paper manufactures use much less pulp and a thin layer of coating to make a sheet therefore it is thinner and flimsier than an equivalent uncoated sheet.

 Which weighs more?
 A tonne of feathers or a tonne of lead?